What is the apple and pear levy?

-Levy is payable on macadamias that are produced in Australia and either sold by the producer or used by the producer in the production of other goods.
-The R&D levy is set at 8.57 cents per kilogram of dried kernel and the marketing levy is set at 16.01 cents per kilogram of dried kernel.
+Levy is payable on apples and pears that are produced in Australia and either sold by the producer or used by the producer in the production of other goods.

-These levies are collected by the Australian Government and then entrusted to Hort Innovation.
-It is then Hort Innovation’s responsibility to work with industry to invest the levies – together with Australian Government funds in the case of R&D – into strategic R&D and marketing initiatives.
+This levy is collected by the Australian Government and then entrusted to Hort Innovation.
+It is then Hort Innovation’s responsibility to work with industry to invest the levies – together with Australian Government funds in the case of R&D – into strategic R&D initiatives.

-You can find full details on the levy rates, plus information on how to lodge a return and make a payment with the Department of Agriculture and Water Resources, on the government website here.
+You can find full details on the levy rates, plus information on how to lodge a return and make a payment with the Department of Agriculture and Water Resources, on the government website here for apples, and here for pears.

 How are levy investment decisions made?

-Investments specific to the Hort Innovation Macadamia Fund are guided by the industry’s Strategic Investment Plan (SIP) and Annual Investment Plan (AIP).
+Investments specific to the Hort Innovation Apple and Pear Fund are guided by the industry’s Strategic Investment Plan (SIP) and Annual Investment Plan (AIP).
 SIPs provide an overarching roadmap for industry to follow, and AIPs detail how levy dollars will be spent each year to achieve industry goals.

 To learn more about how Hort Innovation makes investment decisions, watch the video below or scroll down for more information.

-The macadamia SIP 2022-2026 is the roadmap that helps guide Hort Innovation’s oversight and management of the macadamia investment program.
-The SIP lays the foundation for decision-making in levy investments and represents the balanced interest of the macadamia industry.
+The apple and pear SIP 2022-2026 is the roadmap that helps guide Hort Innovation’s oversight and management of the apple and pear investment program.
+The SIP lays the foundation for decision-making in levy investments and represents the balanced interests of the apple and pear industry.
 The most important function of the SIP is to make sure that levy investment decisions align with industry priorities.

-In 2021, the macadamia SIP was refreshed to reflect the current needs of the macadamia industry.
+In 2021, the apple and pear SIP was refreshed to reflect the current needs of the apple and pear industry.
 The refresh involved close consultation with growers, industry participants and the wider research community.

-The macadamia SIP details the industry’s strategic goals centred around four outcome areas: demand creation; industry supply, productivity and sustainability; extension and capability; and business insights.
-Under each of those outcomes, there are industry-specific strategies and key performance indicators that provide guidance on how the macadamia industry will work towards achieving the outcomes.
+The apple and pear SIP details the industry’s strategic goals centred around four outcome areas: demand creation; industry supply, productivity and sustainability; extension and capability; and business insights.
+Under each of those outcomes, there are industry-specific strategies and key performance indicators that provide guidance on how the apple and pear industry will work towards achieving the outcomes.

-For the previous macadamia SIP, a performance report has been developed to demonstrate how investments delivered in the Macadamia Fund from 2016/17 to 2020/21 generated impact for macadamia growers.
+For the previous apple and pear SIP, a performance report has been developed to demonstrate how investments delivered in the Apple and Pear Fund from 2016/17 to 2020/21 generated impact for apple and pear growers.
 The report provides an overview of key achievements delivered through each levy investment, and how they relate to the industry’s SIP outcomes and strategies.

-While this performance report provides a five-year review of the macadamia SIP 2017-2021, going forward an annual performance report will be provided for the macadamia SIP 2022-2026.
+While this performance report provides a five-year review of the apple and pear SIP 2017-2021, going forward an annual performance report will be provided for the apple and pear SIP 2022-2026.

-While the macadamia SIP provides an oversight of investment over the next five years, the macadamia Annual Investment Plan (AIP) explains how levy funds are going to be invested over a twelve-month period.
+While the apple and pear SIP provides an oversight of investment over the next five years, theapple and pear Annual Investment Plan (AIP) explains how levy funds are going to be invested over a twelve-month period.

 AIPs are developed each year by Hort Innovation, informed by the SIP and then discussed with the industry consultation panels for feedback and prioritisation.
 Investment decisions will be guided by the industry SIP and prioritised based on potential industry impact, as well as availability of levy funds.